Clary0122/KkamppagE-book_openCV/README.md

 ### 필요 모듈
 * cv2
 * dlib
-     > Install cmake in console
+     > - Install cmake in prompt
       ```shell
       pip install cmake
       ```
-     > Download dlib file in [this web](http://dlib.net/) and unzip.
+     > - Download dlib file in [this web](http://dlib.net/) and unzip.
-     > console again, Go to the place where 'dlib' is located and write the code in turn.
+     > - Prompt again, Go to the place where 'dlib' is located and write the code in turn.
       ```shell
       python setup.py build
       ```